-Ahh….
-Assam.
+Ahh… Assam.
 If there is one region of the world that holds the esteem and loyalty of tea aficionados, it is Assam.

-Located in the valley traced by the mighty Brahmaputra River, the Indian state of Assam is a lush tropical land with ideal conditions for cultivation of tea.
+Located in the valley traced by the mighty Brahmaputra River, the Indian state of Assam is a lush tropical land with ideal conditions for the cultivation of tea.
 Rainfall is plentiful here and the soils are rich with minerals, clays, and gravels that tumble out of Tibet and wash downstream to valley plains.

 It is very warm in Assam with many days of the year reaching above 90℉ (32℃).
 High ambient temperatures contribute in part to the bold character of Assam teas.
 To tame the boldness caused by exposure to heat and sun—and to shelter workers—many Assam growers plant shade trees throughout the vast tea fields.

 Two key technological developments transformed Assam into a center of innovation in the global tea industry.
 First, 19th-century tea growers, working closely with British horticulturalists, discovered that hybrids of local and imported varieties of Camellia sinensis were extremely productive and yet made a quality cup of tea.
-Many cultivated varieties of tea grown around the world today are in fact descendents of hybrid stock from Assam.
+Many cultivated varieties of tea grown around the world today are in fact descendants of hybrid stock from Assam.